Taylor Momsen: Music

 On November 30, 2012, it was announced that the Pretty Reckless' fourth single "Kill Me" would be released on December 11.
 The track was the last song to be featured in the Gossip Girl series finale.

-Momsen cites Kurt Cobain, Chris Cornell, the Beatles, Led Zeppelin, the Who, Pink Floyd, AC/DC, Marilyn Manson, Oasis, and Shirley Manson of Garbage as some of her personal influences.Going to Hell was released on March 18, 2014.
+Momsen cites Kurt Cobain, Chris Cornell, the Beatles, Led Zeppelin, the Who, Pink Floyd, AC/DC, Marilyn Manson, Oasis, and Shirley Manson of Garbage as some of her personal influences.

+Going to Hell was released on March 18, 2014.
 The release marked the band's largest sales week to date and landed at number five on the Billboard 200 with over 35,000 copies sold in its first week.
 The success of the record saw Taylor, along with the rest of the band, break records when they became the first female-fronted band to reach No. 1 on the rock radio charts with its first two singles: "Heaven Knows" in March 2014 and "Fucked Up World" in September 2014.
 The Pretty Reckless also spent the majority of late 2013 throughout 2014 on tour supporting Going To Hell.
 In 2014, her band also supported Fall Out Boy in their European leg of the Save Rock n Roll Tour along with New Politics.

 Throughout 2015, Momsen continued to record new material for the third Pretty Reckless album.
 On September 29, 2016, the band released the single "Take Me Down", which reached number one on the Billboard Mainstream Rock chart.
 The third album, Who You Selling For, was released in October 2016.

 In 2020, Momsen lent her vocals to the American rock band Evanescence for "Use My Voice", a single from the band's album The Bitter Truth, alongside other artists such as American rock vocalist Lzzy Hale from Halestorm, Dutch symphonic metal vocalist Sharon den Adel from Within Temptation, and electronic violinist Lindsey Stirling.

 The Pretty Reckless released their fourth album, Death by Rock and Roll, on February 12, 2021.
 The Pretty Reckless became the first female-fronted band to have five number one singles when "Death by Rock and Roll" hit number one on the charts.

-Momsen possesses a dramatic mezzo-soprano vocal range.
+On May 31, 2024, Momsen was attacked and bitten by a bat while performing on stage with the Pretty Reckless in Seville, Spain.
+As a result, she had to take vaccinations for rabies.

+In November 2025 Momsen performed with the surviving members of Soundgarden, Mike McCready, and Brandi Carlile at their induction ceremony for the Rock and Roll Hall of Fame.

+Personal life

+Momsen struggled with depression and substance abuse.
+Following the deaths of her idol, Soundgarden singer Chris Cornell, and her friend and record producer Kato Khandwala, in 2017 and 2018, respectively, she isolated herself and fell into depression, eventually using music to deal with the trauma.